 2 Bedroom Apartment For Sale

-SERVICES CONNECTED Mains water, electricity and drainage.
-Heating via electric.
+SERVICES CONNECTED Mains water, electricity, drainage and gas central heating.

 COUNCIL TAX Band C.

 ENERGY EFFICIENCY RATING An Energy Performance Certificate is not required for this property due to it being Grade II listed.

 TENURE Leasehold.
 The remaining lease length is approximately 98 years however, the vendor is currently in the process of renewing the lease with an additional 20years.

 AGENT'S NOTE Service charge and ground rent are currently covered by an annual payment of approximately £1,600.
 Access to the off-road parking is over land owned by a neighbouring property.

 Permission to keep pets is at the discretion of the freeholders.